 Version 3 By selecting this option, you will be enabling the intrusion prevention analysis for NTP version 3.
 Version 4 By selecting this option, you will be enabling the intrusion prevention analysis for NTP version 4.
 General Settings Max. number of pending requests Maximum number of requests without responses in a single NTP session.
-This value has to be between 1 and 512 seconds (default value: 10).
-Maximum request duration (seconds) This value is the period after which NTP requests without responses will be deleted.
-This value has to be between 1 and 3600 seconds (default value: 10).
+This values to be between 1 and 512 seconds (default value: 10).
+Maximum request duration (seconds) This value is the period after which NTP requests without responses will be deleted This value has to be between 1 and 3600 seconds (default value: 10).

 Clock skew threshold allowed (minutes) This parameter indicates the highest clock skew that an NTP server can send to an NTP client.
-Above the indicated value (default value: 20 minutes), the client host that sends NTP requests will be considered the target of a Time Poisoning attack and will set off the alarm ntp:463 "NTP: possible poisoning attack" (block alarm by default). alarm ntp:465 NTP: possible poisoning attack (block alarm by default).
+Above the indicated value (default value: 20 minutes), the client host that sends NTP requests will be considered the target of a Time Poisoning attack and will set off the alarm ntp:463 "NTP: possible poisoning attack" (block alarm by default).